 If your dog has ocular melanoma, you may notice:

 - A dark-colored mass in the eye or eyelid

 - Swelling in or around your dog’s eye

 Oral (Mouth) Melanoma

-Oral melanoma accounts for 80% to 85% of all melanomas in dogs.
-Malignant oral melanomas can infiltrate deep into the bone, and they metastasize in up to 80% of dogs.
+Oral melanomas are the most common type of canine melanoma, accounting for 80% to 85% of all melanomas in dogs.
+Malignant melanomas in a dog’s mouth can infiltrate deep into the bone, and they metastasize in up to 80% of dogs.